aitzaz-qadir/csci-3130-group-project/README.md

 5.

 ## draw.io ##
-NB - Preferably use draw.io for design features rather than local programs for
+NB - Preferably use draw.io for simple design docs so they can be easily shared
-    sake of ease
+    on a repository